 In the northern suburbs of Adelaide, a high proportion of pregnant women who receive antenatal care at NALHN smoke cigarettes.
-Midwives and doctors ask women about smoking and routinely provide Quitline referrals, but not many women use this service.
-When we talked with women who smoked during pregnancy about what might help with quitting, they liked the idea of using CO monitoring antenatally.
-Therefore, we would like to test its use.
+Midwives and doctors ask women about their smoking and routinely provide Quitline referrals, but not many women use this service.
+In the United States of America, Scotland and New Zealand financial incentives have helped pregnant women to quit smoking.
+We are interested to see if offering a financial incentive to pregnant Australian women might help them quit.